snusnumrick/karate/docs/DEVELOPMENT.md

 3. Navigate to your application → Credentials
 4. Copy the **Sandbox** Application ID and Access Token
 5. Find your **Sandbox** Location ID in the Locations section
+6. For webhook signature key: Go to Webhooks → Create webhook endpoint → Copy the signature key

 **Important Notes:**
 - Always use **sandbox** credentials for development